 In a crowded marketplace with low barriers to entry, there is one key thing entrepreneurs can do that makes all the difference: figure out exactly who they are.

 In this episode of the Kellogg Insight podcast, we offer advice for entrepreneurs on the importance of defining their startup’s identity as early in their journey as possible.
-We hear from Rick Desai, an adjunct professor of innovation and entrepreneurship at Kellogg and founder of the venture capital firm Listen, about how one fledgling fashion startup succeeded in finding its personality — before it even had a prototype of its product.
+We hear from Rick Desai, an adjunct professor of innovation and entrepreneurship at Kellogg and partner at the venture capital firm Listen, about how one fledgling fashion startup succeeded in finding its personality—before it even had a prototype of its product.
 Then we discuss with Ben Jones, a professor of strategy at Kellogg, his groundbreaking new research on the ages of successful entrepreneurs.

 to your inbox.